• Menu

 The Expedition

 In 1983, Tommy G. Thompson organized an expedition to find the ship and promised his investors a big payday if the mission succeeded.
-Five years later on September 11, 1988, with the use of the old Canadian icebreaker dubbed “The Arctic Discoverer”, it was announced that the shipwreck had been found… but the big payday never came.
+Five years later, on September 11, 1988, the old Canadian icebreaker dubbed “The Arctic Discoverer” was used to announce that the shipwreck had been found, but the big payday never came.

 The Crime

-It was reported that Tommy sold some bars and coins for $52 million but his investors nor his crew have seen any of it.
-Even though multiple books have been written about the expedition, the amount of gold recovered is unknown but it’s estimated to be about $150 million worth.
-U.S. Marshals are attempting to track down Tommy for refusing to pay investors and his crew and to find the whereabouts of 500 gold coins from shipwreck which are known to exist.
+It was reported that Tommy sold some bars and coins for $52 million, but neither his investors nor crew had seen any of them.
+In 2009, he had an offshore account valued at $4.16 million in the Cook Islands.
+Although multiple books have been written about the expedition, the amount of gold recovered is unknown, but it’s estimated to be worth about $150 million.

 Photo Gallery